rabsef-bicrym/urbit.org/content/grants/2022/trove.md

 Holium will work with the developer(s) to provide frontend support, but the team working on this bounty will be responsible for frontend implementation.

-## Milestone 1: 3 stars ($4k bonus if done by December 12, 2022)
+## Milestone 1: 4 stars ($8k bonus if done by December 12, 2022)

-Have a working file eHave a working file explorer app that can find files, transfer files, and drag and drop.
+- Have a working file explorer app that can find files, transfer files, and drag and drop.

+- Have recursive, per-folder, forced-nesting, permission sets for the operations described in **Permissions** above.

 For the milestone to be completed, the app must be approved by Holium and it must be hosted for distribution on Holium's app star (as well as your own if desired).